World Statesmen.org HOME > return to United States >>

 Defense is the Responsibility of the U.S.

-International Organizations/Treaties: AOSIS (observer), Interpol (subbureau), IOC, PC, PIF (observer), UPU
+International Organizations/Treaties: AOSIS (observer), Interpol (subbureau), IOC, PC, PIF (associate), UPU

 American